-A question I often asked my clients, do you know how much you need to retire?
-And, most don’t know.
-Most people don’t start thinking about retirement until it gets close to retirement.
-And, by then it may be too late!
-In reality, retirement planning should start in your twenties!
+A question I often ask my clients is, "do you know how much you need to retire?"
+Most don't know.
+Usually, people don't start thinking about retirement until it gets close to retirement.
+And, by then, it may be too late!
+In reality, retirement planning should begin in your twenties!

-When preparing for retirement, it’s important to live within your means.
+When preparing for retirement, it's essential to live within your means.
 If your expenses and debt exceed your earnings, then you should try to get them under control as soon as possible.
-The lower the ratio of expenses to income, the better.
+The lower the ratio of costs to income, the better.

-When asked, what is the formula for calculating how much is needed for retirement?
-Some base the formula on a percent of income and others on current living expenses.
-It’s assumed when you retire, your income will be lower than your employment years.
-So it’s important to know, when you plan on retiring, how much you need to retire, and how long do you think you will live?
+When asked, "what is the formula for calculating how much is needed for retirement?"
+Some base the formula on a percentage of income and others on current living expenses.
+It's assumed when you retire that your income will be lower than your employment years.
+So, it's important to know when you plan on retiring, how much you need to retire, and how long you think you will live?

 There are general formulas for calculating how much is needed.
-But, they’re not exact.
+But they're not exact.
 They do, however, provide a general idea.
-The average amount needed for retirement is $1,300,000 to $1,500,000 or more which averages out to $65,000 to $100,000 per year for fifteen to twenty years.
-If you retire between ages 65 and 70, you’ll probably live to 85 or older.
+The average amount needed for retirement is $1,300,000 to $1,500,000 or more, which averages from $65,000 to $100,000 per year for fifteen to twenty years.
+If you retire between ages 65 and 70, you'll probably live to 85 or older.
 So you need to ask yourself, how much can I save over my employment years?